 Viable Cities Portfolio

 E-Laas proposes a new and operational energy-based approach to design multimodal urban logistics systems.
-In E-Laas, urban delivery systems are compared with their energy use including micro-platforms and new ways to combine charging, automation and freight parking.
+E-Laas compares urban delivery systems with their energy use including micro-platforms and new ways of combining charging, automation and freight parking.
 This makes it possible to relate logistics...

 Viable Cities System Demonstrator

-The City of Stockholm and its partners will work towards a comprehensive transition of travel habits, land use and vehicle fleet in Stockholm's inner city.
-This is a step towards an emission-free inner city and a climate-positive Stockholm in 2030.
-In the system demonstrator, the environmental zone...
+The City of Stockholm and its partners will work towards a comprehensive transformation of travel habits, surface use and vehicle fleet in Stockholm's inner city.
+This is a step towards an emission-free inner city and a climate-positive Stockholm 2030.
+In the system demonstrator, the environmental zone that...

 • All calls